DCMN · Dashboard Design · Data Visualization

 07 — What I'd Do Differently

-I would have built the parallel validation period into the rollout plan intentionally rather than discovering it emergently.
-The insight — that letting teams self-verify accelerates adoption more than a hard cutover — was real and useful, but we stumbled into it.
-A planned transition protocol would have been faster and less anxious for the team members running dual systems.
+I would have built the parallel validation period into the rollout plan intentionally rather than stumbling into it.
+Letting teams self-verify accelerates adoption more than a hard cutover — that insight was real, but we discovered it emergently.
+A planned transition protocol would have been faster and less anxious for the team.

-I would also have pushed earlier for a client-facing version of the dashboard.
-We built for internal users first, and the shareable reporting capability was partially retrofitted.
-The client interaction model — exploring data live in a call — was the most valuable behavioral shift that came out of this project, and it deserved to be a design brief in its own right from the start.
+I would also have pushed earlier for a client-facing version.
+The shareable reporting capability was partially retrofitted — but the client interaction model (exploring data live in a call) was the most valuable shift in the whole project.
+It deserved to be a design brief from the start.